Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 If Americans drank the recommended amount of water, then they would drink anywhere from 260 to 350 gallons (1181-1591 liters) of water a year.
 From that perspective, the 58 gallons (263 liters) we actually drink seem like barely a drop in the bucket.

-How Much Food Does Average Person Consumes In Lifetime?
+How Much Food Does the Average Person Consume in a Lifetime?

 semi-truck with a trailer